KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 - Free unique URL -  for every deployment made, there is a unique `URL`  generated usually in the form `<appname>-<random string>.now.sh` E.g `helloworld-hddnhdvhsd.now.sh`
 - Process logging - every process from the point of running the command to the point of starting the server for the deployed app is logged on the screen and can be viewed by clicking on any of the deployment instance link found on your dashboard.
-- SSL certificate management - Now uses [Let's Encrypt](https://letsencrypt.org/) to provide your deployments with SSL at no cost thereby.
+- SSL certificate management - Now uses [Let's Encrypt](https://letsencrypt.org/) to provide your deployments with SSL at no cost.
 Etc.

 Now also offers you the option of purchasing a custom domain.
 You can read more about Now in the official [docs](https://zeit.co/docs) page.